The Nursing Times Awards 2018 took place in London at the end of October, celebrating the best in nursing across 23 award categories

 We would also like to highlight that the finalists did really well to make the shortlist.
 The expert panels that spoke to us during the judging process in September consistently told us about the high quality and inspirational nature of the entries they were given.

-To celebrate our winners and finalists, we have produced a special supplement that can be downloaded from the Nursing Times website.
+To celebrate our winners and finalists, we have produced a special supplement that can be viewed on the Nursing Times website.

 Hopefully those reading about our latest winners will have been inspired to enter next year’s Nursing Times awards.
 Look out for details early in 2019 and please let us help highlight the great work that you and the rest of your profession does.
 Being an award winner also helps boost careers.